BRITISH SKATING LEGENDS

 Charles Wilson

-Charles J. Wilson was born on 12th August 1876, three years before the formation of the National Skating Association of Great Britain.
+Charles James Wilson was born on 12th September 1876 in Guildford, Surrey, three years before the formation of the National Skating Association of Great Britain.

 He started skating at the age of 6 in Camden and by the age of 13 had won a "juvenile championship" at Olympia.
 Skating was in a boom period and in that event alone there were 54 starters, although it is reported that half of them fell at the start!
 In those days this would have been an unofficial championship with the first senior championship not recognised until 1894.
 In fact, there would be no official "juvenile" or junior championships right up until 1961.

 After Wilson's first championship win there were no NSA championship events scheduled for another 12 years!
 In the intervening years he raced mostly on his home rink until the turn of the century.
 In 1900 the Crystal Palace Company started to sponsor numerous speed events on the Crystal Palace rink.
 With the closure of the St. George rink Wilson switched clubs to Willesden.
-Wilson featured heavily in these amateur races, more often than not coming away victorious.
+Wilson featured heavily in these amateur races, never once being beaten.

 In 1906 the NSA reinstated the British Championships, this time over one and a half miles.
 Despite his 12 year absence and now aged 30, Wilson again took the title and retained the Benetfink Cup.
 With the event being held on the Crystal Palace rink, Wilson was clearly a favourite.
 He repeated his success again a year later in 1907 and again in 1908, all on the Crystal Palace rink, making it four championships in succession.